haiku/buildtools/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 the native ordering of the target, but this default can be overridden using pragma ``Default_Scalar_Storage_Order``.

-Note that if a component of ``T`` is itself of a record or array type, the specfied ``Scalar_Storage_Order`` does *not* apply to that nested type: an explicit attribute definition clause must be provided for the component type as well if desired.
+If a component of ``T`` is itself of a record or array type, the specfied ``Scalar_Storage_Order`` does *not* apply to that nested type: an explicit attribute definition clause must be provided for the component type as well if desired.

 Note that the scalar storage order only affects the in-memory data representation.
 It has no effect on the representation used by stream attributes.

+Note that debuggers may be unable to display the correct value of scalar components of a type for which the opposite storage order is specified.

 .. _Attribute_Simple_Storage_Pool: